eightseventhreethree/covid-exporter/README.md

 {state="Nebraska"}
 ```

-Go version was written to memory usage performance.
+Go version was written to reduce memory usage.

 Python version is still functional.